artpiazcode/artpiazcode.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Builder with interests in Applied AI/ML powered solutions, particularly in NLP/NLU, LLMs and Generative AI.
+I am interested in Applied AI/ML, particularly in NLP/NLU, LLMs and Generative AI.

 Currently contributing to <a href='https://www.tempus.com'>Tempus AI</a>.